 For the first issue of Tiger's Eye, in October 1947, Newman wrote one of his most famous essays, 'The First Man Was an Artist'.
 In it he sought to establish a rather unorthodox link between art and science; "For there is a difference between method and inquiry," he wrote.
 "Scientific inquiry, from its beginnings, has perpetually asked a single and specific question, What?
 What is the rainbow, what is an atom, what is a star [sic]?"
 This basic and instinctive question of "what?" was what made all art into a science - not a science that set out to prove something, but rather a science that simply sought new knowledge and experience.

 According to Newman, all of modern art had been a quest to negate the classical standards of beauty established during the Renaissance.
-The early Modernists - artists such asand the - had failed to fully achieve this, and the task of completion was left to his own generation.
+The early Modernists - artists such as Edouard Manet and the Impressionists - had failed to fully achieve this, and the task of completion was left to his own generation.
 "I believe that here in America," he wrote in 1948, "some of us, free from the weight of European culture, are finding the answer, by completely denying that art has any concern with the problem of beauty and where to find it...
 We are reasserting man's natural desire for the exalted, for a concern with our relationship to the absolute emotions."

 Barnett Newman vs. Ad Reinhardt

 In 1956, Ad Reinhardt wrote an article in College Art Journal entitled 'The Artist in Search of an Academy', in which he derided Barnett Newman as "the artist-professor and traveling-design-salesman, the Art-Digest-philosopher-poet and Bauhaus-exerciser, the avant-garde-huckster-handicraftsman and educational-shop-keeper, the holy-roller-explainer-entertainer-in-residence."